symlex/stream-sampler/README.md

 Composer will ask for config values to generate `app/config/parameters.yml` for you.

+YAML files located in `app/config` configure the app based on parameters and services.
+The main config file is `app/config/console.yml`.

 ## What does a stream sampler do?

 It randomly returns a representative sample of *k* items from a stream of values with unknown and